-As of September 30, 2021, we had unrestricted cash and cash equivalents of \$273.6 million.
-We expect that our cash and cash equivalents of \$273.6 million as of September 30, 2021 will be sufficient to fund our operations through at least the next 12 months from the date our condensed financial statements are issued.
+As of September 30, 2022, we had unrestricted cash and cash equivalents of \$143.8 million.
+Based on our planned operations, we expect that our unrestricted cash and cash equivalents of \$143.8 million as of September 30, 2022 will be sufficient to fund our operations through at least the next 12 months from the date our condensed financial statements are issued.
+Given our recent reductions in force and other expense reductions planned this year, we expect to fund operations into 2025.
+This target could change as we gain more clarity on the timing and trajectory of the Talis One system launch.
 We may need substantial additional funding to support our continuing operations and pursue our long-term business plan.
 We may seek additional funding through the issuance of our common stock, other equity or debt financings, or collaborations or partnerships with other companies.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our research efforts for our assays and development and manufacturing activities.
 We may not be able to raise additional capital on terms acceptable to us, or at all.
 Any failure to raise capital as and when needed would compromise our ability to execute on our business plan and may cause us to significantly delay or scale back our operations.